-You might be able to get money off your court or tribunal fees if you have little or no savings, are on certain benefits or have a low income.
+You might be able to get money off your court or tribunal fees if you have little or no savings, and you either:

-You need to have less than £3,000 in savings and investments if you’re under 61.
+You usually need to have less than £3,000 in savings and investments if you’re under 61.

 You can have up to £16,000 in savings if your fee is between £1,000 and £10,000, or if you or your partner are 61 and over.